mccdgm/student-resources/resources.md

 * [Imsanity](https://wordpress.org/plugins/imsanity/) Imsanity automatically resizes huge image uploads.
 Are contributors uploading huge photos?
 Tired of manually scaling?
 Imsanity to the rescue!
 * [Jetpack](https://wordpress.org/plugins/jetpack/) Jetpack adds powerful features previously only available to WordPress.com users including customization, traffic, mobile, content, and performance tools
 * [Maps Builder - Google Maps Plugin](https://wordpress.org/plugins/google-maps-builder/) Visually build powerful customized Google Maps to use on your WordPress site quickly and easily without ever having to touch a bit of code.
+* [oEmbed in Comments](https://wordpress.org/plugins/oembed-in-comments/) oEmbed is an easy way to embed media.
+It turns links into embedded content automatically.
+WordPress has supported it in posts for a while, but not in comments.
+This plugin uses the oEmbed support already in WordPress and adds it to comments.
 * [Page Builder by SiteOrigin](https://wordpress.org/plugins/siteorigin-panels/) Build responsive page layouts using the widgets you know and love using this simple drag and drop page builder
 * [PayPal for WooCommerce](https://wordpress.org/plugins/paypal-for-woocommerce/)
 * [Related Posts for WordPress](https://wordpress.org/plugins/related-posts-for-wp/) Display related posts without slowing down your website!
 Link all your existing content with only 1 click, get related posts for all your posts today!